-This essentially increases the weights of the input nodes that are most impactful in leading to the next layer or tic tac toe board.
-And because of dependencies, not all nodes in the prior connected layer are connected to all the nodes in following connected layer.
+This essentially increases the input nodes’ weights that are most impactful in leading to the next layer or tic tac toe board.
+And because of dependencies, not all nodes in the prior connected layer are connected to all the nodes in the following connected layer.

 *Graphic taken from the video from 3Blue1Brown Series.

 The network is designed, and when the training is performed, the weights are adjusted.
 If the data is fed at one time, this is called batch learning.
 If the data is trained over time as new data is accumulated, this is referred to as real-time learning.